Gardendale is a suburb of north Birmingham, Alabama.

 The informative museum set in the heart of Birmingham’s Civil Rights District tells of the struggles African-American citizens endured from the 1800s to the 1960s in Alabama.

-With photographs, videos and moving stories from those who lived through these life-changing times in American history, this is one museum not to be missed.
+With photographs, videos and moving stories from those who lived through these life-changing times in American history, I think this is one museum not to be missed during your stay.

 Our Place in Gardendale is a small, locally owned diner which has catered to locals and tourists for years.

-With its simple décor, laid-back atmosphere and reasonable prices, it’s a popular spot in town.
+With its simple décor, laid-back atmosphere and reasonable prices, I always love coming here.

-Whether you venture there for a full American breakfast or want to sample their famous chargrilled chicken salad, there are dishes to suit everyone.
+Whether you venture there for a full American breakfast or want to sample their famous char chicken salad, there are dishes to suit everyone.

 They can also prepare sandwiches and snacks to take away, perfect for a summertime picnic in the park or nearby nature preserve.